THE MUDDLE FAMILIES

 Martha’s illegitimate child was Ada Muddle who was born at Framfield in Sussex, probably at her mother's parents' home in Blackboys, on 2 June 1878, and baptised at St Thomas à Becket Church in Framfield on 28 July 1878.
 In the census of 3 April 1881 Ada, at the age of 2, was living with her mother's parents, David and Susan Muddle, at Blackboys (probably in Muddles Cottage).
 Then in the census of 5 April 1891 Ada, now aged 12, was living with her mother and stepfather at Possingworth Cottages in Blackboys, and she was going to school.

 When she was 20 years old Ada married 25-year-old James William Stamp at Brighton Register Office on 18 February 1899.
 James was then a journeyman tailor living at 1 York Grove in Brighton, and Ada was a domestic cook living at 10 Montpelier Villas in Brighton.
 James was the son of James and Emily Stamp; he had been born at Budleigh Salterton in Devon and his birth registered during the 3rd quarter of 1873.
-James and Ada had four children, the first born at Brighton in 1899, and the last at Eastbourne in 1914.
-In the census of 31 March 1901 they were living at 128 Waldegrave Road in Preston near Brighton with their then one child, and James was working at home as a tailor.
-The issues of Kelly’s Directory of Sussex for 1920 to 1923 record that Ada was then running a hotel called St Winifred’s Boarding Establishment on Eastbourne seafront, which is now the Waterfront Bar.

 James died at the age of 75, his death being registered in Eastbourne registration district during the 2nd quarter of 1949.
 Fourteen years later Ada died at Eastbourne on 27 December 1963, at the age of 85.

 James and Ada’s eldest child was Emily Margaret Stamp, known as May, who was born at Brighton on 5 May 1899.
 In the census of 31 March 1901 May, at the age of 1, was living with her parents at 128 Waldegrave Road in Preston.
-May married Harry Wheeler and they had three children born between 1920 and 1925.
-May died on 2 December 1929 at the age of 30, and she was buried in Fulham Cemetery.
-Then the following year their second child died at the age of 8.
+Then in the census of 2 April 1911 May, now aged 11, was living with her parents at 72 Channel View Road in Eastbourne, Sussex.

-James and Ada’s second child was Doris Stamp who was born on 18 September 1904.
-Doris married Ernest John Smith, known as John, who had been born on 2 January 1902.
+James and Ada’s second child was Doris Stamp who was born at Bath in Somerset on 18 September 1904.
+In the census of 2 April 1911 Doris, at the age of 6, was living with her parents at 72 Channel View Road in Eastbourne, Sussex.
+When she was 23 years old Doris married 25-year-old Ernest John Smith, known as John, in Battle registration district in Sussex during the 3rd quarter of 1927.
+John had been born on 2 January 1902.
 They had one child born at Eastbourne in 1929.
 Doris died at Eastbourne on the 4 June 1986, at the age of 81.
 Two years later John died at the age of 86, his death being registered in Eastbourne registration district during November 1988.

-James and Ada’s fourth child was Winifred Florence Stamp, known as Win, who was born at Eastbourne on 14 February 1914.
-Win married Sidney Frank Hollands in 1937 and they had one child born at Eastbourne in 1939 before Sidney was killed in 1942 during the Second World War.
-Sidney was Lance Bombardier 1737684 in the 44 Battery of the 61 Light Anti-Aircraft Regiment of the Royal Artillery serving in North Africa when he was killed on 23 January 1942 at the age of 33.
-Sidney was buried in plot 2, row B, grave 21, of the Benghazi War Cemetery in Libya.
-Three years later Win, at the age of 31, married 27-year-old George Jones at Eastbourne on 4 November 1945.
-George had been born in Hull on 16 April 1918.
-They had one child born at Hull in 1948.
-George died at Eastbourne on 27 October 1986 at the age of 68.
-Win died at Eastbourne on 10 May 1996 at the age of 82.
+Sydney and Win had one child born at Eastbourne in 1939 before Sydney was killed during the Second World War.
+Sydney was Lance Bombardier 1737684 in the 44 Battery of the 61 Light Anti-Aircraft Regiment of the Royal Artillery serving in North Africa when he was killed on 23 January 1942 at the age of 33, and was buried in plot 2, row B, grave 21, of the Benghazi War Cemetery in Libya.

 Spencer and Martha’s eldest child (Martha’s second) was Samuel Spencer Farrant who was born in Framfield Parish, probably at Blackboys, and baptised at St Thomas à Becket Church in Framfield on 28 January 1883.
 In the census of 5 April 1891 Samuel, at the age of 8, was living with his parents at Possingworth Cottages in Blackboys, and he was going to school.

-When he was about 17 years old Samuel married Rose Green in Steyning registration district during the 4th quarter of 1900.
-In the census of 31 March 1901 they were living with Rose's parents, Albert and Mercy Green, at 141 Waldegrave Road in Preston, the same road in which the family of Samuel's half sister, Ada Stamp, was living, and Samuel was working as a building contractor's carter.
 Samuel and Rose had seven children; their first child was born at Hove in Sussex in 1903, they then moved to Nottinghamshire where their next two children were born at Chilwell and Beeston in 1903 and 1906.
 They then moved back to Sussex where their fourth child was born at East Hoathly in 1909.
-In the census of 2 April 1911 they were living at Waldron in Sussex with their four children and Samuel was working as a farm waggoner.
+In the census of 2 April 1911 they were living at Waldron in Sussex with their four children and Samuel was working as a farm wagoner.
 Their other three children were born in Uckfield registration district in Sussex in 1913, 1919 and 1920.
 Rose died at the age of 50, her death being registered in Steyning registration district in Sussex during the 4th quarter of 1932.

 Four years after Rose's death Samuel, at the age of 54, married 38-year-old spinster Evelyn Harvey in Brighton registration district during the 1st quarter of 1937.
 Evelyn was the daughter of Henry and Amy Harvey and she had been born at Norton Canes in Staffordshire on 5 September 1898.
 Spencer and Evelyn had one child born at Shoreham by Sea in mid-1938.
 Later that year Samuel died at the age of 56, his death being registered in Worthing registration district in Sussex during the 4th quarter of 1938.
 Thirty-four years later Evelyn died when she was just on 74 years old, her death being registered in Hove registration district in Sussex during the 3rd quarter of 1972.